Truth vs. NEW$, Inc Part 1 (11 Aug 2025) with Don Grahn, Brian Davidson and Joachim Hagopian

 Now, I listened to his interview with Tucker Carlson, and he sounded like one of the world's most credible men to me.

-Now, whether or not that video, which is, you know, almost two hours long, is being suppressed, I can't say with certainty, but it somehow has 666,000 views, whereas Tucker Carlson's Bridget Macron Candice Owens interview eclipsed almost 3,7 million in about the same time as the Aguilar story.
+Now, whether or not that video, which is almost two hours long, is being suppressed, I can't say for sure, but it somehow is at 666,000 views, whereas Tucker Carlson's Bridget McCrone Candace Owens interview eclipsed almost 3.7 million in about the same time as the Aguilar story.

 So I have a feeling that the YouTube gods are keeping the story down.

-Now in that interview, Aguilar as a green beret, former green beret, was sent in as a civilian, given security jobs, was handed automatic machine guns, was supposed to secure the food distribution sites and noticed rather quickly that while they're distributing foodod, they are not distributing water.
+Now, in that interview, Aguilar, as a Green Beret, former Green Beret, was sent in as a civilian, given security jobs, was handed automatic machine guns, was supposed to secure the food distribution sites, and noticed rather quickly that while they're distributing food, they're not distributing water.

 Now, as we know, the human body can only last three or four days without water.